emre1702/BonusBot/README.md

 2. BONUSBOT_CLIENT_ID
 The "CLIENT ID" of the bot (needed for WebDashboard.
 3. BONUSBOT_CLIENT_SECRET
 The "CLIENT SECRET" of the bot.
+4. WEB_BASE_URL
+The base url where the ASP.NET Core server is running.
+E.g. my base url is "http://bonusbot.net".

 ## How is the code structured?
 There are the main, systems and module projects.